-The Master of Science in Finance (MSF) online program focuses on a global outlook, practical application, real-world trends, and the importance of principled leadership to deliver a rigorous, comprehensive and career-focused education.
+The Master of Science in Finance (MSF) blended online program focuses on a global outlook, experiential learning, real-world trends, and the importance of principled leadership to deliver a rigorous, comprehensive and practical education.

 The world-class MSF curriculum is available either part-time or full-time over 21 months for the traditional track or 10 months for the (intensive full-time) accelerated track.
-The curriculum requirements include six core courses, two advanced courses, and a choice of elective courses (minimum of two are required), as well as a weeklong in-person Financial Markets Residency and the Global Consulting Project Residency, which provides students an opportunity to analyze a complex, real-world project for an international firm.
+The curriculum requirements include six core courses, two advanced courses, and a choice of elective courses (minimum of two are required), as well as a weeklong in-person Financial Markets Residency and the capstone Global Consulting Project course, where students apply much of the knowledge and skills they have learned throughout the program to a real-world consulting project for an international firm.
+The course concludes with a trip to the client’s home country for an in-person presentation to the firm’s executives.
+The students also engage in cultural activities during their visit.

 Students pursuing the traditional full-time track take the Career Strategy course and two additional electives (students may switch from the traditional full-time track to the traditional part-time track or vice versa).
 Students in the other tracks also can choose to take the Career Strategy course and other electives.
 Compare a curriculum breakdown for the traditional and accelerated tracks here.